ibm-cloud-docs/containers/storage-file-vpc-apps.md

         billingType: "hourly" # hourly or monthly
         encrypted: "false"
         encryptionKey: "" # If encrypted is true, then a user must specify the CRK-CRN.
-        resourceGroup: "" # By default resource group will be used from storage-secrete-store secret, User can override.
+        resourceGroup: "" # Resource group ID.
+By default, the resource group of the cluster will be used from storage-secrete-store secret.
         isENIEnabled: "true" # VPC File Share VNI feature will be used by all PVCs created with this storage class.
         securityGroupIDs: "" # By default cluster security group i.e kube-<clusterID> will be used.
 User can provide their own comma separated SGs.
         subnetID: "" # User can provide subnetID in which the VNI will be created.
 Zone and region are mandatory for this.
 If not provided CSI driver will use the subnetID available in the cluster's VPC zone.